-DOE anticipates sending notice of selection on February 22, 2022, and the anticipated award start date is April 4, 2022.
-Applicants for second or third Phase II awardees whose period of performance (without additional extensions) extend beyond April 4, 2022, will have award start dates commensurate with the end of their budget period but no later than May 21, 2022.
+DOE anticipates sending a notice of selection on July 11, 2022, and the anticipated award start date is August 22, 2022.
+Applicants for second or third Phase II awards whose period of performance (without additional extensions) extends beyond August 22, 2022 will have award start dates commensurate with the end of their budget period but no later than August 26, 2022.
+For second Phase II awardees, a second Phase II award may not overlap with an initial Phase II award and must start by August 26, 2022.
+For third Phase II awardees, a third Phase II award may not overlap with a second Phase II award and must start by August 26, 2022.